 Potential Therapeutic Benefits of Indica Weed

-Those of you that have been smoking for a while probably know that indica strains work wonders during the evening time, or before bed.
-Indica strains are known to be sedatives and are becoming increasingly popular among medical patients for treating things like:
+Those of you that have been smoking weed for a while probably know that indica strains work wonders during the evening time, or before bed.
+Indica strains are known to be sedatives and are becoming increasingly popular among medical patients for addressing things like:

 Some have said that indica weed is the “perfect natural sleeping pill,” and that it tends to bring on a kind of “heaviness in the body” and a “lightness in the mind,” which is both comforting and relaxing at the same time.